thixotropist/ghidra_decompiler_plugins/content/en/docs/Raw_Pcode.md

 0x0000000c:6:	return(#0x0)
 ```

-Note that Varnodes like `v1(0x00000004:3)` include both the register name (`v1`) and the pcode location and sequence number
+Note that Varnodes like `v1(0x00000004:3)` include both the register name (`v1`) and the pcode address offset and sequence number (aka `Time`)
 at which the register was set (`0x00000004:3`).
-The `i` field likely means this is an Indirect or input varnode, in this case provided externally via a function call.
+The `i` field likely means this is an Indirect varnode, in this case provided externally via a function call.

 ## Initialization blocks